Australia crypto taxes

 • The amount of cryptocurrency in the wallet at the time of loss of private key

-• That the wallet was controlled by you
+• Proof the wallet was controlled by you

-• That you are in possession of the hardware that stores the wallet
+• Proof that you are in possession of the hardware that stores the wallet

-• Transactions to the wallet from a digital currency exchange for which you hold a verified account or is linked to your identity.
+• Transactions to the wallet from your digital currency exchange in an account verified in your name

 If you’re running a business that involves trading or mining cryptocurrency, you can write off related expenses.
 This might include the cost of electricity and necessary software and hardware.